Code-Institute-Submissions/project1_code_institute_Laure_Piechaczyk/README.md

     -    ### Text
     In the home page The text in different screen size has modifications because I wanted that people get a

-    -   ####   Interactivity and forms
-        In purpose, few interactivity was added in the website in order to keep it simple and relaxing.
+    -   ####   Interactivity, Animations and Geometrical forms In purpose, few interactivity and animations were added in the website in order to keep it simple and relaxing.
 Some forms with sentences from famous artist were displayed in non straight position to attract the attention of the reading but otherwise the website was kept simple.

     -   ####   Border-radius
         Border-radius were rounded to give a sensation of tranquility.